maarten-pennings/howto/c64diskcmds/readme.md

 ## Directory

-The C64 drive doesn't model "asking for a directory" as a command, instead it models it as "loading a file".
+The C64 drive doesn't model "asking for a directory" as a command, instead it models it as "loading a file"; or to be more precise as "loading a program", which cab be `LIST`ed.

 ### Plain directory